nancyzaky/Dressify/README.md

 ## Introduction
-Dressify is a Demo shopping web app built for study purposes.
+Dressify is a shopping web app built for school demo purposes.
 Basic API with Sinatra and Active Record using React as the front end.